Kinetic interacting particle system: parameter estimation from complete and partial discrete observations: Estimators and main results

 We now state an assumption on the identifiability of the model.
 For this purpose we define the functions $I : \Theta \to \R$, $J : \Theta_2 \to \R$ as

 \begin{assumption} \textit{(Identifiability)} \textit{The functions $I, J$ defined above satisfy that for every $\varepsilon > 0$, } \end{assumption}

-Assumptions \ref{as1}-\ref{as5} are necessary to establish the consistency of our estimator as detailed in Theorem \ref{th: consistency}.
-These assumptions are fairly standard in the statistical analysis of random processes.
-However, the identifiability condition outlined in Assumption \ref{as5} warrants particular attention.
-The quantities \(I(\theta)\) and \(J(\sigma)\), which are central to this assumption, are not explicitly defined due to their dependence on the underlying law, making this condition challenging to verify in practice.
-Consequently, ensuring the identifiability of all parameters may not always be feasible.
+Assumptions \ref{as1}--\ref{as5} are necessary to establish the consistency of our estimator as detailed in Theorem \ref{th: consistency}.
+While these assumptions are standard in the statistical analysis of stochastic processes, the identifiability condition in Assumption \ref{as5} warrants particular attention.
+The quantities $I(\theta)$ and $J(\sigma)$, central to this requirement, depend on the underlying law of the system, making them challenging to verify explicitly in practice.

-This difficulty is not unique to our context; it also arises in parameter estimation for interacting particle systems and is not directly linked to the issue of degeneracy in the diffusion coefficient that we address.
-Section 2.4 of \cite{Hof2} offers an in-depth discussion of this challenge.
-Specifically, for drift estimation from continuous observations, the authors provide explicit criteria for achieving both identifiability and non-degeneracy of the Fisher information matrix.
-They establish a connection between global identifiability and the non-degeneracy of the Fisher information for a particular type of likelihood, as highlighted in \cite[Proposition 16]{Hof2}.
-In our framework, this issue remains an open question for further investigation.